Termination of Employment Contract: Important Information

 Termination of an Employment Contract During the Trial Period

 A distinction is made between whether the employee is still in the trial period or not.
 According to Article 335b, Paragraph 1 of the Swiss Code of Obligations, a notice period of seven days applies during this phase.
-The trial period can last a maximum of 30 days, and the final day of the notice period can fall on any day.
+The trial period can last a maximum of three months, and the final day of the notice period can fall on any day.

 Once the trial period ends, and unless specific notice periods have been agreed upon, the statutory regulations under Article 335c OR apply.
 It is essential to clearly define the end of the notice period to avoid misunderstandings.
-Additionally, a well-crafted application letter can be helpful for a quick transition after unemployment.
 The notice periods vary depending on the length of employment:

-• From the second to the ninth year of service: 2 months, ending at the end of the month
+• From the second to the ninth year of service: 2 months

-• From the tenth year of service: 3 months, ending at the end of the month
+• From the tenth year of service: 3 months

 datum

-For example: If an employee started working on January 1, 2023, and the employer issues a dismissal letter on February 29, 2024, the employee is in their first year of employment.
+For example: If an employee started working on January 1, 2023, and the employer issues a termination letter in February 2024, the employee is in their second year of employment.
 Therefore, the two-month notice period applies, meaning the employment will end on April 30, 2024.

-If an employee resigns, certain periods apply during which the employment relationship can be terminated only under specific conditions.
+There are certain periods during which the employment relationship can only be terminated under specific conditions.
 In such cases, the notice period may also be interrupted.

-This is known as dismissal at an inopportune time.
+This is known as termination at an inopportune juncture.
 The employer may not terminate the contract during:

 • Compulsory military or civil service

-• Illness or accident if not caused by the employee, as long as their incapacity for work persists
+• Illness or accident if not caused by the employee

 • Pregnancy and the first 16 weeks after childbirth